ethereum-optimism/superchain-ops/tasks/sep/mmz-002-key-handover/VALIDATION.md

 # Validation

 This document can be used to validate the state diff resulting from the execution of Key Handover process.
-This task will transfer ownership of the `ProxyAdminOwner` role to a different account.
-For mainnet, this is the 2-of-2 multisig of the Optimism Foundation and Security Council.
+This task will transfer the `ProxyAdminOwner` role to a different account.
+On Sepolia, this is the multisig at 0x1Eb2fFc903729a0F03966B917003800b145F56E2.

 For each contract listed in the state diff, please verify that no contracts or state changes shown in the Tenderly diff are missing from this document.
 Additionally, please verify that for each contract: